Early Childhood Education AS-T

 Students will be offered information and skills for potential employment in Federal, State, non-profit, or privately owned early childhood education/child care programs.
 Courses in this program may assist the student to qualify for Child Development Certificates issued by West Hills College and/or a Child Development Permit obtained from the State of California, Commission for Teacher Preparation and Licensing.

-- Integrate child development concepts into their daily practices with young children.
+- Students will integrate child development concepts into their personal teaching philosophy while working with young children.

-- Maintain a grade point average of 2.0 overall
+- Obtain a minimum grade point average of 2.0

 This program has 50 percent or more of the major courses available via distance education/online